 The delegation prepares surveys and summaries of the meetings of the OSCE Parliamentary Assembly, informing the Foreign Affairs Committee of the Riigikogu of its work twice a year.
 The members of the delegation participate in the preparation of reports and election observations, submit draft resolutions on topical issues, etc. English, German, French, Italian, Russian and Spanish are the working languages.

 Organization for Security and Co-operation in Europe

-The Organization for Security and Co-operation in Europe (OSCE) has its roots in the forum in the beginning of the 1970s called the Conference on Security and Co-operation in Europe (CSCE) which was established for dialogue and negotiations between East and West.
+The Organization for Security and Co-operation in Europe (OSCE) has its roots in the Conference on Security and Co-operation in Europe (CSCE), held in Helsinki in 1975.
+The Final Act of the conference was signed by 33 European countries and the USA and Canada.
+The forum was established for dialogue and negotiations between East and West.
 Estonia acceded to the CSCE in 1991.

 The current priorities of the OSCE are the following:

-- the establishment of civil societies based on common values
+- establishment of civil societies based on common values

-- the ensurance of stability and lasting peace in crisis spots and areas engaged in military activities
+- ensuring of stability and lasting peace in crisis spots and areas engaged in military activities

-- the prevention of a security vacuum and new division lines
+- prevention of a security vacuum and new dividing lines

 Starting from 1993, an important part of the work of the OSCE is the sending of observers to member states, in order to observe the compliance of elections with law and the principles of democracy.
 Detailed reports are prepared on observation results.

 The OSCE Parliamentary Assembly was established by a decision of the Paris summit of 1990.
 The main aim of the Assembly is to involve Member States more in the resolution of European political and security issues, to enhance civilian control over military issues and to increase the responsibility and influence of members of parliament.
 Estonia acceded to the OSCE Parliamentary Assembly in 1991.